jimdigriz/freeradius-oauth2-perl/README.md

  * `User-Name` is validated against list of actually valid usernames
  * `Group-Name` attribute is populated with users group membership
  * credentials cache that utilises a [salted SHA-1 hash](http://en.wikipedia.org/wiki/Cryptographic_hash_function#Password_verification)
- * xlat support to pull any URL with a suitable token and use [JSONPath](http://jsonpath.curiousconcept.com/) to extract data
+ * xlat support to pull any URL with a suitable token and use [JSONPath](http://jsonpath.curiousconcept.com/) to extract data; backed by a similar HTTP cache

 There is a [TODO list](TODO.md) for the project listing outstanding problems and missing functionality.